Introduction & Index

 Another important point to be aware of is the format in which you save your images.
 Typically, for graphics (eg. social media icons, logos, graphics requiring transparency) the file format should be a PNG, otherwise if transparency is not required, a .JPG image will suffice.

 We support .GIF images / animations, but some email clients only display the first or last frame (not the entire animation); a limitation of the email client, not our system.
-You can test your email designs with our Litmus testing tool to learn more.
+You can test your email designs with Litmus Inbox Previews to learn more.

 Finally, we don't generally recommend making your email only out of images (this was popular in the late 2000's for marketing or sales catalogue style emails).